 Remove the chicken and set it aside.

-Mix and turn the heat back to medium-high.
-Cover the pan with a lid and bring to a boil.
-Adjust flame to medium-low and simmer until the chicken is cooked (about twenty to twenty-five minutes).
+Adjust flame to medium-low and simmer your Roman chicken until the meat is cooked (about twenty to twenty-five minutes).

 Helpful tips